magmodules/magento2-sooqr/README.md

 #### Magento® Marketplace

-This extension will also be available on the Magento® Marketplace once approved.
+This extension is also be available on the [Magento® Marketplace](https://marketplace.magento.com/magmodules-magento2-sooqr.html)

 #### Install via Composer